Saved Schools

 School to Purpose Academies

-School To Purpose Academies (aka Black Mothers Forum MicroSchools), nominated by Center on Reinventing Public Education and Transcend, is a elementary/middle/high school in Phoenix, Arizona that describes itself as a independent (private) school serving learners from a primarily urban area.
+School To Purpose Academies (aka Black Mothers Forum MicroSchools), nominated by Center on Reinventing Public Education and Transcend, is an elementary/middle/high school in Phoenix, Arizona, that describes itself as an independent (private) school serving learners from a primarily urban area.

 Location Phoenix, Arizona